Introduction and Interview by David Wagstaff

 Taylor’s LinkedIn profile caught my attention.
 I was just in the process of starting this series of articles and knew I would need an editor.
 I can write, but unless I’m very careful, I often look back at my writing and say, “how could I have written that?”
 There are errors, typos, and things I know better than to tell.
 So when I read Taylor’s profile and saw that she helps busy people who “wear too many hats and don’t have time . . . and are passionate about their work”, I was curious to learn more.
 And I saw that she writes content, newsletters, and can even help write emails.

-In working with entrepreneurs, one of the lessons I’ve learned is that we must choose which tasks to focus on and dedicate our time.
+In working with entrepreneurs, one of the lessons I’ve learned is that we must choose which tasks to focus on and dedicate our time to.
 It isn’t possible to do it all and do it all well.
-When we need to produce some writing, for example, we need to decide whether to do it quick and throw it out there a little less than perfect, or to spend the money and hire a writer to get it done.
+When we need to produce some writing, for example, we need to decide whether to do it quickly and throw it out there as a little less than perfect or to spend the money and hire a writer to get it done.
 Most writing jobs can be less than perfect, but there are times when it really makes sense to outsource the job and achieve a more professional product.

 In my interview with Taylor, I admire her willingness to just let go of her regular job to pursue the things she cared about, and I like her willingness to jump in and learn the things she needed to learn to start her own business.